PANEL AND WORKSHOP SUBMISSION FOR LEFT FORUM IN NEW YORK

 - Every workshop must have a facilitator (use the "chair" field). if the session is facilitated through collective processes, facilitators can be listed under the Chair category.

 - Minimum number of participants per workshop is three.
 We call all participants facilitators, wlthough not all of them have to play the role as facilitators, but should step in if the main facilitators drops or does not show up to the workshop itself etc.

 Panel and Workshop - Registration of Panelists

 Panelists/speakers/workshop facilitators are being asked to register and pay.
-We need this policy in order to cover ALL costs so we hope that panelists/speakers/workshop facilitators register for the conference as well and/or make a donation Left Forum conferences and the organization does not receive any institutional funding, we operate solely on small donations (ca. 20% of income) and the ticket fees of our conference (ca. 80% of income).
-So we kindly ask to click here to register now).
-BUT when you cannot afford any ticket fee level we provide stipends and ticket waivers for those in need: please request a ticket waiver/stipend at register AT leftforum.org.
+We need this policy in order to cover ALL costs so we hope that panelists/speakers/workshop facilitators register for the conference as well and/or make a donation.
+Left Forum does not receive any institutional funding, we operate solely on small donations (ca. 20% of income) and the ticket fees of our conferences (ca. 80% of income).
+So we kindly ask to click here to register now.
+BUT if you cannot afford any ticket fee level, we are willing to provide stipends and ticket waivers for those in need: please request a ticket waiver/stipend at register AT leftforum.org.

 Travel & Accommodation Costs: travel and accommodation costs for panelists/workshop participants are not covered by Left Forum.

 Translators for Speakers: translators for panelists/ workshop participants cannot be provided at this time.